giansmart/algorithms/README.md

-This is my learning path to get fully sense of the algorithms in Software Engineering, specially one fiel I'm really passionate about: Machine Learning
+This is my learning path to get full sense of the algorithms in Software Engineering, including optimization stuff, and one field I'm passionate about: Machine Learning